Treatment Options / by Arista Recovery Staff

 Scoring Models: Inpatient vs. Outpatient Value

-When an individual consistently scores high in supervision needs or trigger exposure, inpatient rehab typically becomes necessary.
-Research proves residential programs boost abstinence rates by 2.5 times compared to outpatient care at six months.3
+A basic scoring chart can help clarify the best fit.
+Compare options on factors like medical supervision needs, withdrawal risk, environmental triggers, and history of relapse.
+When an individual consistently scores high in supervision needs or trigger exposure, inpatient rehab is typically necessary.
+Research demonstrates that residential programs boost abstinence rates by 2.5 times compared to outpatient care at the six-month mark.[3]

 Ethical Considerations and Privacy Protections